DFE-Digital/get-into-teaching-app/app/views/content/international-teacher-training-to-english-standards-introducing-iqts.md

 * you have no previous teaching qualifications or experience, and would like to gain a professional teaching qualification equivalent to QTS

 * you have some experience teaching, and would benefit from training and mentoring leading to a professional teaching qualification equivalent to QTS

-* you wish to teach in England, and you have a qualification (for example, an iPGCE, PGCE or PGDE) that does not allow you to teach in all schools in England

 * you are already a teacher, and you wish to develop professionally and enhance your global employability with an internationally recognised teaching qualification